 As a result, it allows you to embrace your own imperfections and express yourself in an authentic way, free from what others see and expect from you.

-Art teaches you to focus on the journey and not the outcome.
+Art as set care teaches you to focus on the journey and not the outcome.

 Art is therapeutic.
 The colors harmonizing, the graceful body movements guided by the rhythm, the piecing together of words that summarizes your being, the music you create with your piano- all of these ground you in the present where you feel happy, restful, and content.

 That feeling is priceless and one of the rare instances where your mind is at peace.